2016 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The 2016 Kennedy half dollar collection includes four distinct varieties, each serving different purposes in the numismatic market.

-Philadelphia and Denver facilities produced regular strikes for general commerce, though these coins rarely enter everyday transactions.
+Philadelphia and Denver facilities produced regular strikes for potential general commerce, though these coins have never actually entered everyday transactions.

-San Francisco specialized in premium collector editions featuring the Deep Cameo finish that creates stunning contrast between frosted devices and mirror-like fields.
-The silver DCAM version contains 90% silver content, making it particularly attractive to precious metal investors.
-Standard DCAM proofs offer collectors the same visual appeal at a lower price point.
+San Francisco specialized in premium collector editions featuring the Deep Cameo (DCAM) finish.
+DCAM — short for Deep Cameo — is a designation awarded by professional grading services like PCGS (Professional Coin Grading Service) and NGC (Numismatic Guaranty Corporation) when a proof coin displays exceptional contrast between frosted, white design elements and deeply mirrored background fields.
+The silver DCAM version contains 90% silver content, making it attractive to both collectors and precious-metal investors.
+Standard DCAM proofs offer the same stunning visual contrast at a lower price point because they use copper-nickel clad composition.

 2016-P Half Dollar Value

 The 2016-P Kennedy half dollar never entered circulation.
-The United States Mint produced only 3.53 million of these coins, which were sold through the Mint’s direct sales channel.
-This approach differs dramatically from earlier Kennedy half dollars that circulated widely through banks and retail outlets.
+The United States Mint produced only 3.53 million of these coins, sold through direct collector channels.
+This approach differs dramatically from earlier Kennedy half dollars that moved through banks and retail outlets.

-Most examples maintain exceptional quality because they avoided wear and handling from daily commerce.
-Collectors can easily find specimens grading up to MS67 condition.
-Common grade coins trade near face value, but premium specimens still command a certain premium.
+Most examples maintain exceptional quality because they avoided the wear and contact marks of daily commerce.
+Collectors can easily find specimens grading up to MS67 (Mint State 67 — a nearly perfect uncirculated coin with only minor imperfections visible under magnification).
+Common grade examples trade near face value, but top-condition specimens still command meaningful premiums.

 2016-P Half Dollar Price/Grade Chart